abcsds/hexecontahedron/_posts/2016-06-21-polynomial-roots.markdown

 The roots of a polynomial, as you might have learned in highschool, are the intersections of the polynomial curve through the x-axis.
 The problem with the graphical method of finding roots is that not all of them are real.
 Actually, creating random polynomials will create mostly complex roots.

 That is exactly what I did today.
-Create random polynomials, and try to find a patern in their roots.
+Create random polynomials, and try to find a pattern in their roots.
 Turns out that by plotting their roots in a complex plane a pattern emerges.

 For this task I'll use python's scipy library, which handles polynomials quite well.
 More specifically, the `poly1d` class.